esamattis/multip/README.md

 -   Prefix process stdout&stderr with labels so you can know which process sent which message
 -   Signal forwarding to child processes
--   Second SIGINT (ctrl-c) sends SIGTERM instead to the children and third SIGKILL.
+-   Second SIGINT (ctrl-c) sends SIGTERM instead to the children and third sends SIGKILL.

 ## Installation